isomerpages/mindef-dtcareers/index.md

       url: /our-purpose
   - infopic:
       title: Join a Community of Innovators
-      description: Take charge of your career with multiple pathways, from scholarships and internships to development programmes.
-Specialise in a field you’re passionate about.
+      description: Take charge of your career via multiple paths, from scholarships and internships to development programmes.
+Pursue your passion or explore different domains.​
       button: Find Out More
       image: /images/Home_JoinUs.jpg
       url: /why-join-us